logix-software/frontend-assessment/README.md

 Install dependencies by running `npm install`.
 Start the development server with `npm run dev`.

-# Instructions for Developing a Prototype
+# Instructions for Developing the Prototype

 ## 1. Repository Setup
 Start by forking this repository